 You have to ensure that the wraps are in their correct place and neatly firm in the shank of the hook.
 After that, cut the extra line to have a perfect snell knot.

-Since you already have a snell knot, the point of your hook is now straight up that is perfect for the any fishes' mouth.
+Since you already have a snell knot, the point of your hook is now straight up which is perfect for any fishes’ mouth.
 Thus, it helps you to capture more fishes.